tobias-weiss-ai-xr/opendesk-edu/README.md

 # Architecture

-More information on openDesk's architecture can be found in our [architecture docs](./docs/architecture.md).
+More information on openDesk's architecture can be found in our [architecture documentation](./docs/architecture.md).

 # Testing

-openDesk is continously tested to ensure a high quality.
-Read how we test in openDesk in our [test concept](./docs/testing.md).
+openDesk is continuously tested to ensure it meets high quality standards.
+Read how we test in openDesk in our [testing concept](./docs/testing.md).

 # Permissions

-Find out more about the permission system in the[roles & permissions concept](./docs/permissions.md)
+Find out more about the permission system in the [roles & permissions concept](./docs/permissions.md)

 # Releases

-All technical releases are created using [Semantic Versioning](https://semver.org/lang/de/).
+All technical releases are created using [Semantic Versioning](https://semver.org/).

 Gitlab provides an
 [overview on the releases](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/releases)